 The bulk of light bulbs throughout the retreat have been replaced with compact fluorescent bulbs.

 New cabins have energy efficient windows, deep insulation, and Energy Star appliances.

 Baxter’s cabin is our first cabin to have solar powered hot water.
-We plan to use alternative energy sources for all new cabins.
+We plan to use alternative energy sources as much as possible for all new cabins.
 We have two rain barrels to recycle rainwater and will continue to add them to the property to quench our thirsty landscaping.

-Our chickens, while not fed organic feed, which we so far can’t find in this area, don’t indulge in any activities or treatments which would harm their delicious eggs, which we make available to guests at the pleasure of our hens.
+Our goats and chickens are fed organic feed to create the most delicious eggs, which we make available to guests at the pleasure of our hens.

-Bo’s Hideaway is the first to have a compost container with bio-bag liners in the kitchen for recycling kitchen scraps.
+Bo’s Hideaway and Diva’s cabin both have have a compost container with bio-bag liners in the kitchen for recycling kitchen scraps.
 We will add others as we go.
 What organic leftovers the goats and chickens don’t like, we compost for later use in the gardens.

-We created our first organic vegetable gardens last summer and hope to have more this year.
-Look for tomatoes, squash, cucumbers, watermelons, pumpkins, peas and whatever else looks fun to grow and eat!
+We plant and harvet organic vegetables around the property, which are available to guests.
+Look for tomatoes, squash, cucumbers, watermelons, pumpkins, peas or whatever else looks fun to grow and eat!

 Local Access to ORGANIC & NATURAL FOODS:

 Asheville is a haven of organic and natural foods.
 You’ll find a directory of organic shopping in your cabin, but for planning purposes, the closest stores are:

 Earthfare, just 10 minutes up 25 (Hendersonville Hwy.)
 You’ll also find